Overview of endpoint detection and response

 Want to experience Microsoft Defender for Endpoint?
 Sign up for a free trial.

-Defender for Endpoint endpoint detection and response capabilities provide advanced attack detections that are near real-time and actionable.
+Endpoint detection and response capabilities in Defender for Endpoint provide advanced attack detections that are near real-time and actionable.
 Security analysts can prioritize alerts effectively, gain visibility into the full scope of a breach, and take response actions to remediate threats.

 When a threat is detected, alerts are created in the system for an analyst to investigate.
 Alerts with the same attack techniques or attributed to the same attacker are aggregated into an entity called an incident.
 Aggregating alerts in this manner makes it easy for analysts to collectively investigate and respond to threats.